apple/swift-nio-transport-services/Sources/NIOTransportServices/Docs.docc/index.md

-# NIO Transport Services
+# ``NIOTransportServices``

-Extensions for [SwiftNIO](https://github.com/apple/swift-nio) to support Apple platforms as first-class citizens.
+Extensions for SwiftNIO to support Apple platforms as first-class citizens.

 ## About NIO Transport Services